 Reporter, 12/27/2007)."
 Brightly colored cottages in Shoreline and Anchorage, Alaska also drew fire for disrupting the neighborhood.
-However, one CHD in Seattle used a publicly viewable garden as a way to share its assets with the community and win neighbor support.
-Most municipalities have incorporated strict design requirements into their CHD ordinances as a way to address opposition to the cottages' aesthetics.
+However, one CHD in Seattle used a publicly viewable garden as

-The included model regulations address some brief design requirements, however, each municipality should use its own local standards to ensure the cottages are compatible with the rest of the community.
+The included model regulations address some brief design requirements, however, each munici- pality should use its own local standards to ensure the cottages are compatible with the rest of the community.
 Some design criteria could include provisions such as:

-- Limits on the pitch of a cottage's roof; - A maximum ratio of height to width (to avoid tall, skinny houses); - Requirements that each cottage look different from its neighbors; - · Restrictions on color schemes.
+- Limits on the pitch of a cottage's roof; - A maximum ratio of height to width (to avoid tall, skinny houses); Requirements that each cottage look different from its neighbors; Restrictions on color schemes.